• Skip to content

 Course fees

-UK (full-time) 9,250 GBP
+UK (full-time) 9,535 GBP

-International (full-time) 15,300 GBP
+International (full-time) 17,250 GBP

-If you choose to take the professional placement (sandwich) year offered on this course you will pay a reduced fee during this year.
-Our fee for the professional placement year is £1,410 for UK students and £2,180 for international students.
-This fee may be subject to small increases, in line with inflation.
+This course offers a professional placement (sandwich) year in year 3.
+If you choose to take this placement you will pay a reduced fee during this year.
+For students starting their undergraduate degree in the 2025–26 academic year, the fee for the professional placement year is £1,500 for UK students and £1,850 for international students.
+This fee may be subject to small increases in line with inflation.

 What's included

 You may have to pay additional costs during your studies.
 The cost of optional activities is not included in your tuition fee and you will need to meet this cost in addition to your fees.
-A summary of the costs that you may be expected to pay, and what is included in your fees, while studying a course in the School of Art and Media in the 2022–23 academic year are listed here.
+A summary of the costs that are included and any extras that you may be expected to pay while studying a course in the School of Art and Media in the 2022–23 academic year are listed here.

 • Typically, practice-based courses incur more costs than text-based subjects.
 For many courses you will need to budget for the cost of specialist materials, equipment and printing and are likely to spend between £50–£300 per year.